-Broadscale clearing must be assessed in accordance with Chapters 2 to 6.
+Broadscale clearing must be assessed in accordance with Chapters 2 to 6 (unless the clearing is assessed in accordance with Chapters 7 or 8).
 The overall impacts of proposed broadscale clearing are to be determined by separately assessing the impacts of the proposal on:

-- water quality (Chapter 3);

-- salinity (Chapter 4);
+- water quality (Chapter 3); - salinity (Chapter 4);

-- biodiversity (Chapter 5); and

-land degradation (soil) (Chapter 6).
+- biodiversity (Chapter 5); and - land degradation (soil) (Chapter 6).